lbryio/lbry.com/content/news/45-lbry-blockchain-live-mine-lbc-now.md

 **Questions?**

-[Join our Slack](http://slack.lbry.io/) to talk with the team about the technical details – http://slack.lbry.io/
+[Join our Discord chat](http://chat.lbry.io/) to talk with the team about the technical details.

 Also – you don’t have to mine LBC to get involved in LBRY and earn your own credits!
 Let us know what you can offer – from testing/developing our code to uploading your own original films/songs/books/etc.